valesori/smolu_dsmc/README.md

 # smolu_dsmc
-Direct Simulation Monte Carlo code (Pyhton) to simulate the Smoluchowski equation.
+Direct Simulation Monte Carlo code (Pyhton) to simulate the Smoluchowski equation with fragmentation.